Next: Shanghai

-Nanjing was a city that we just added on the end of our trip mostly so we didn’t have to go back to Shanghai early, where we’ve already been.
+Nanjing was a city that we added on the end of our trip mostly so we didn’t have to go back to Shanghai early.

 It is the ancient southern capital of China.

-I didn’t expect it to be one of the most aesthetic places on the planet.
+I didn’t expect it to be so aesthetic.

-On the train to Nanjing, we we’re trying to pick a hotel with a nice view for our final city.
-We found one.
+On the train to Nanjing, we we’re trying to pick a hotel with a nice view for our final city -

 Day 1

-This is an ancient area on the south end of nanjing where the Confucius temple is located.
+An ancient area on the south end of nanjing where the Confucius temple is located.
 This is where people would study the teachings of Confucius.
-Nanjing is also known for its city wall, the longest ancient city wall remaining in the world.
+Nanjing is known for its city wall, the longest ancient city wall remaining in the world.

 We spent a long time exploring the old areas, the canals, and the ancient wall.